jonastolle/Numerical_Analysis/Lecture_Notes_Numerical_Analysis.md

 An algorithm is stable, if every step is well-conditioned (i.e. has a uniformly bounded condition number).
 It is unstable if any step is ill-conditioned (i.e. the condition number may become arbitrarily large).

-A problem can hence be well-conditioned but the algorithm can be un

 *Forward error analysis (FEA)* is asking:
 "How far are we from the true solution?"